victoriaaarmstrong/pure-planning-context/README.md

 # Evaluating a Pure Planning Approach to User Provided Context
-Modelling additional user context and quantifiying if and how PRP++ to handle this for CISC 813 Course Project
+Modelling additional user context and quantifiying if and how PRP++ to handle this for CISC 813 Course Project.

 This repo contains:
  - a *domain folder* with 3 domain files for basic, some, and everything in terms of the amount of context allowed.